gristlabs/grist-api/README.md

 Fetch all data in the table by the given name, returning a list of records with attributes corresponding to the columns in that table.

-If filters is given, it should be a dictionary mapping column names to array values, to fetch only records that match.
+If filters is given, it should be an object mapping column names to array values, to fetch only records that match.
 For example `{Name: ['eggs']}`.

 ### addRecords(tableName, records)

 Adds new records to the given table.
-The data is a list of dictionaries, with keys corresponding to the columns in the table.
+The data is a list of objects, with attributes corresponding to the columns in the table.
 Returns a list of added rowIds.

 ### deleteRecords(tableName, recordIds)